-In this guest post by Eliza Apperly, we are immersed in Berlin, where the past and present of the urban landscape interweave in poignant and productive ways to transform the city of ghosts in to a city of promise.
+In Berlin, the past and present of the urban landscape interweave in poignant and productive ways to transform the city of ghosts in to a city of promise.

 Berlin is a big city.
 Spanning 892km², its sense of scale is intensified by the breadth of its boulevards, the tall grandeur of West Berlin doorways and windows, the stretch of GDR-era apartment blocks, the skyward soar of the TV tower, and, above all, the vast geographical and historical reach across which actions originating in this city have rippled.

 Thinking about urban experience amid this expanse, it seems the simplest way to begin is with the beginning.
 My day begins with Rosa, Markus, Lucie, Flora, Sonia and Georg.
 As I step out from sleep into the city, my very first encounter is these six names.
 Often, wobbly kids pedal past on their way to school.
 On Tuesdays and Fridays, the street is preparing for the Turkish market – steaming coffee in polystyrene cups amid the clatter of trestle tables.
 In winter, the sky is a suspension of grey, and sharp air whips off the icy canal around the nape of your neck.
 In summer, there is sunlight and swans on the water, and the air is sweet with the smell of leaves.
 Every day, every morning, Rosa, Markus, Georg, Lucie, Flora and Sonia are there.

 Their six names are engraved in cobblestone-sized brass plaques, set in the pavement just before the front door to my building.
 The plaques don’t mince words.
 They don’t pretend to mark anything other than miniature biographies of lives cut, without exception, prematurely short.

 HERE LIVED ROSA MEYER